Icinga/icinga-vagrant/README.md

 # Configure EPEL (Extra Repository for Enterprise Linux)

+# Note

+This is the last release that will support anything before Puppet 4.

 # About
 This module basically just mimics the epel-release rpm.
 The same repos are enabled/disabled and the GPG key is imported.
 In the end you will end up with